 “We just want you to know that we miss you and love you,” Bengie’s mother Rexie said.
 “We pray for your safety every day.”

-Bengie has light brown hair, brown eyes, and freckles.
-She was 32-years-old when she was reported missing and stands 5’5″ to 5’7” tall at 120 to 140 pounds.
+Bengie Lynn Tyson has light brown hair, brown eyes, and freckles.
+She was 32-years-old when she was reported missing and stands 5 feet 5 inches to 5 feet 7 inches tall at 120 to 140 pounds.
 She has a two-inch scar on her forehead and tattoos including a Yin Yang symbol, Chinese characters, an elephant on her back, and another unknown tattoo on her abdomen.
 The clothing she was last seen wearing is unknown.
 She has used the alias Phyletta D. Mueck, but when police searched if she used the name to travel at bus stations in the surrounding Billings area they didn’t come up with anything.
 Other investigative tactics are not known.

-If you have any information regarding Bengie Lynn Tyson or her whereabouts, please contact the Billings Police Department at 406-657-8461.
+If you have any information regarding Bengie Lynn Tyson or her whereabouts, please contact the Billings Police Department at 406-657-8461 or your local authorities.
 She is our sister and her life matters.